Skip to main content

 Activities like thinking, concentrating, sleeping, and eating are also major life activities.
 When a hormonal imbalance, such as that found in perimenopause, andropause, thyroid disorders, or polycystic ovary syndrome (PCOS), disrupts these functions, it constitutes a legitimate basis for seeking accommodation.

 The documentation from your doctor is the critical instrument that bridges your subjective symptoms with objective medical science, thereby satisfying the ADA’s requirements.
-Your physician’s role is to articulate how the diagnosed condition ∞ the hormonal imbalance ∞ causally links to the you experience daily.
+Your physician’s role is to articulate how the diagnosed condition ∞ the hormonal imbalance ∞ causally links to the functional limitations you experience daily.
 This letter is the scientific narrative of your reality.

 A physician’s letter for an ADA accommodation must clearly connect a diagnosed medical condition to the specific functional limitations that necessitate workplace adjustments.